Pentagon releases new website on UFOs

-(The Hill) – The Defense Department on Thursday released a new website that will provide official declassified information on UFOs, including pictures and videos, for the public to easily parse through.
+(The Hill) – The Defense Department has released a new website that will provide official declassified information on UFOs, including pictures and videos, for the public to easily parse through.

 The website is the official page for the public to interact with All-domain Anomaly Resolution Office (AARO), a relatively new Pentagon office tasked with reviewing and analyzing UFOs.